 The Connecticut Center for Advanced Technology (CCAT) is an innovative applied technology organization that is mission-driven to support manufacturers in addressing supply chain resiliency, developing the industrial workforce, and scaling technology adoption within both small and medium-sized manufacturers (SMMs) and OEMs.
 As an applied technology demonstration and training center, CCAT validates, demonstrates, and assists with the adoption of leading-edge technologies to enable a resilient manufacturing supply chain & industrial base, while providing vital training & upskilling.
 CCAT is a low-cost provider that can quickly deploy resources, expand teams, bring on service providers and partners, and execute program goals and objectives at high speed and with agility.

-What’s Brewing in Workforce and Advocacy: Breakfast and Panel
+What’s Brewing in Trade & Tariffs: Breakfast and Panel

 Thursday, October 23